mohdtasneem15/Sales-Data-Analysis/README.md

 ### Customer
 1.Which customer type buys the most?

-2.what is average order value by customer type?
+2.What is average order value by customer type?

 3.What is the gender distribution per branch?

 4.What is the gender of most of the customers?

+### Sale